-Historically, most tropical storms and hurricanes have made landfall along the Gulf Coast and along the East Coast of the U.S. from Florida to the mid-Atlantic.
-However, powerful and deadly storms have made their way north wreaking havoc across the Northeast and New England.
+Historically, most tropical storms and hurricanes have made landfall along the Gulf Coast and along the U.S. East Coast from Florida to the mid-Atlantic.
+However, powerful and deadly storms have made their way farther north, wreaking havoc across the Northeast and New England.

 The Great New England Hurricane (1938)

 The Great New England Hurricane of 1938, also known as the Long Island Express, was one of the most powerful and destructive hurricanes in history.
 It struck Long Island, New York and southern New England on Sept.
 21, 1938.